danielrichman/python-ucam-webauth/README.md

-# python-raven - Ucam-webauth and Raven client in Python
+# python-raven - Ucam-webauth and Raven application agent in Python

 ## Python dependencies